Thursday, April 30, 2015

 William Bushong, in a remembrance written for the 12th Ohio's 1910 reunion, said the Yankee Raider "perhaps was read but not enjoyed by the citizens of the place."

-NEXT➤ Stoneman's headquarters on Caesars Head
+NEXT➤ Headquarters on Caesars Head

 Meanwhile: Jefferson Davis spent the night of April 30 near Joanna, S.C.